Volatile organic compound: Indoor VOCs

-Indoor air quality measurements
+Indoor air-quality measurements

 Measurement of VOCs from the indoor air is done with sorption tubes e. g.
 Tenax (for VOCs and SVOCs) or DNPH-cartridges (for carbonyl-compounds) or air detector.
-The VOCs adsorb on these materials and are afterwards desorbed either thermally (Tenax) or by elution (DNPH) and then analyzed by GC-MS/FID or HPLC.
-Reference gas mixtures are required for quality control of these VOC-measurements.
+The VOCs adsorb on these materials and are afterwards desorbed either thermally (Tenax) or by elution (DNPH) and then analyzed by GC–MS/FID or HPLC.
+Reference gas mixtures are required for quality control of these VOC measurements.
 Furthermore, VOC emitting products used indoors, e.g. building products and furniture, are investigated in emission test chambers under controlled climatic conditions.
 For quality control of these measurements round robin tests are carried out, therefore reproducibly emitting reference materials are ideally required.
-Other methods have used silcosteel canisters with constant flow inlets to collect samples over several days.
+Other methods have used proprietary Silcosteel-coated canisters with constant flow inlets to collect samples over several days.
 These methods are not limited by the adsorbing properties of materials like Tenax.

 Regulation of indoor VOC emissions

 In most countries, a separate definition of VOCs is used with regard to indoor air quality that comprises each organic chemical compound that can be measured as follows: adsorption from air on Tenax TA, thermal desorption, gas chromatographic separation over a 100% nonpolar column (dimethylpolysiloxane).
 VOC (volatile organic compounds) are all compounds that appear in the gas chromatogram between and including n-hexane and n-hexadecane.
 Compounds appearing earlier are called VVOC (very volatile organic compounds); compounds appearing later are called SVOC (semi-volatile organic compounds).

-France, Germany (AgBB/DIBt), Belgium, Norway (TEK regulation), and Italy (CAM Edilizia) have enacted regulations to limit VOC emissions from commercial products.
+France, Germany (AgBB/DIBt), Belgium, Norway (TEK regulation) and Italy (CAM Edilizia) have enacted regulations to limit VOC emissions from commercial products.
 European industry has developed numerous voluntary ecolabels and rating systems, such as EMICODE, M1, Blue Angel, GuT (textile floor coverings), Nordic Swan Ecolabel, EU Ecolabel, and Indoor Air Comfort.
 In the United States, several standards exist; California Standard CDPH Section 01350 is the most common one.
 These regulations and standards changed the marketplace, leading to an increasing number of low-emitting products.